 Introductory course for non-science majors, nursing, and environmental science students.
-Includes the nature of atoms and molecules, chemical notation, scientific reasoning, and problem-solving in the study of the theory and applications of inorganic chemistry.
+Includes the nature of atoms and molecules, chemical notation, scientific reasoning, and problem solving in the study of the theory and applications of inorganic chemistry.
 Not recommended for students continuing chemistry beyond CHEM& 131.
 Lab included.
 Prerequisite: Math 97.
+Recommended that students complete Math 99 and English 99 both with a "C" or better prior to taking this course.